markuadoc/markua-spec/README.md

 ### Leanpub's Current Markua Implementation

 Leanpub's current Markua implementation is **Markua 0.10 Quirks Mode**.

-To learn what this all means, read on.
+To learn what this means, read on.

 ## About Leanpub's Markdown Support and Specifications